naiyoma/docs-fern/fern/api/docs/advanced/audiences.md

 Audiences are a useful tool for segmenting your API for different consumers.
 Common audiences include:

-- Internal consumers (e.g. frontend developers who use the API)
+- Internal consumers (e.g., frontend developers who use the API)
 - Beta testers
 - Customers